MJ Melendez Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Angels pitching staff ranks 22nd in the league.
+- The Angels pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 10th-ranked team ERA among all MLB pitching staffs (3.84).
+- The Angels' 3.65 team ERA ranks 10th among all MLB pitching staffs.

-- Angels pitchers combine to allow the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to allow 15 home runs (0.8 per game), the fourth-fewest in the league.

-- Ohtani gets the start for the Angels, his fourth of the season.
-He is 2-0 with a .86 ERA and 27 strikeouts in 21 2/3 innings pitched.
+- Anderson (1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched) gets the start for the Angels, his fourth of the season.

-- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- His last time out was in relief on Saturday when the left-hander threw 2/3 innings against the Kansas City Royals while allowing hits.

+- In three games this season, the 33-year-old has amassed a 6.75 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .322 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.